 Parent - teacher conferences are an important element in reporting student progress to parents.
-Parents may initiate a conference by calling the office (965-2711) and making an appointment with the school counselor.
+Parents may initiate a conference by calling the office (965- 2711) and making an appointment with the school counselor.
 When a parent requests a conference with a teacher, the teacher will make every effort to arrange a mutually convenient time.
 Such conferences will be planned around the teacher's schedule so as not to interfere with class time.

 If a parent cannot attend a scheduled conference, he/she should notify the school as far in advance as possible so that another conference time may be arranged.
-7th and 8th grade parent-teacher conferences will be held in November.
+Seventh and eighth grade parent-teacher conferences will be held in the fall of each school year.